oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/CombinationalLogic/sepia-filter/README.md

 ## Key Implementation Details

 The basic SYCL implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.
 This sample demonstrates a custom device selector implementation by overwriting the SYCL device selector class, offloading computation using both lambda and functor kernels, and using event objects to time command group execution, enabling profiling.

 ## Build the `Sepia Filter` Sample

 ### Setting Environment Variables
-For working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
+When working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures your compiler, libraries, and tools are ready for development.

 > **Note**: If you have not already done so, set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation.
 >